 How to apply

-If you’re interested in a full-time course, your application must be submitted via the UCAS website.
+If you’re interested in a degree course, your application must be submitted via the UCAS website.
 Once you’ve registered you can start the application process.
 You'll need the following:

 - Institution code - C85